Biography

 As a member of the Senate’s majority leadership team and the proud grandson of Cornish, Welsh, and German farmers, coal miners, and factory workers, Senator Argall’s top legislative priority is revitalizing our downtowns and older industrial neighborhoods.

-Senator Argall has led successful battles to pass several new anti-blight laws.
-Because of his grassroots teamwork, “left behind” communities across Pennsylvania, from his hometown of Tamaqua to parts of our largest cities, have witnessed a positive transformation.
+Growing up in the coal region, he saw first-hand the devastating impact of decades of job losses in the manufacturing and mining industries.
+Because of his grassroots teamwork, blighted communities across Pennsylvania, from his hometown of Tamaqua to parts of our largest cities, have witnessed a positive transformation.

 Senator Argall earned a bachelor’s degree from Lycoming College and a Ph.D. in public administration from Penn State.
 His studies included an Eisenhower Fellowship to review the economic and political transformations in Germany after the fall of the Berlin Wall.
 His doctoral dissertation reviewed the benefits and drawbacks of Pennsylvania’s tax-free “Keystone Opportunity Zones” for economic development.